 In 2008, Maurice was one of two lead members of a team of Tribune reporters awarded the Pulitzer Prize for investigative reporting for a series of articles on hazardous children’s products that prompted numerous recalls as well as the most comprehensive overhaul of the U.S. Consumer Product Safety Commission in the history of that agency.

 Cathleen Falsani is an award-winning religion journalist and author of the critically acclaimed booksThe God Factor: Inside the Spiritual Lives of Public People, Sin Boldly: A Field Guide for Grace, The Dude Abides: The Gospel According to the Coen Brothers, and BELIEBER: Fame, Faith and the Heart of Justin Bieber.
 She co-edited (with Jennifer Grant ) the 2014 collection Disquiet Time: Rants and Reflections on the Good Book by the Skeptical, the Faithful, and a Few Scoundrels, and with Jenny Eaton Dyer, PhD., was general editor of The End of Hunger: Renewed Hope for Feeding the World (IVP, Oct.
-2019) a project with Help Through Healing Hands and the Eleanor Cook Foundation.
+2019) a project of the Eleanor Cook Foundation.